Praqma/LearnKubernetes/kamran/Kubernetes-The-Hard-Way-on-AWS.md

 This setup will also introduce High Availability for etcd and master/controller nodes.

+I am not using AWS command line utility.
+Everything I do here is by using AWS web interface.
+Though, using AWS CLI is much faster.

 # Network setup

 I have created a new VPC on AWS with a base network address of 10.0.0.0/16 .